-These findings help us “test” our starter keywords to either ensure they’re sound choices, or tell us we need to go back to the drawing board and replace some or all of them with options more likely to deliver the specific results you’ve told us you want to achieve with your marketing.
+These findings help you “test” your starter keywords to either ensure they’re sound choices, or to refine them with alternatives that will best deliver the specific results you want to achieve with your marketing.

-Tip: Make sure you’re considering only the Black owned marketing agencies that base your plan of attack around a specific business goal (or set of goals) you specify.
+Tip: Make sure you’re considering only the Black owned marketing agencies that base your plan of attack around a solid understanding of who you’re targeting.